LLC DissolutionOperating agreement provisions, winding up, and free template

 Judicial Dissolution

 A court can dissolve an LLC against the members' wishes in specific circumstances.
-This is the nuclear option, typically pursued when members are deadlocked and the operating agreement provides no resolution mechanism.
+The nuclear option, typically pursued when members are deadlocked and the operating agreement provides no resolution mechanism.

 Deadlock